 How it was done throughout laundry history

 When I was a kid, growing up in a remote island, laundry care was a whole day chore.
 I had to wake up early in the morning and start getting ready for a whole day event.
 Washing the laundry with my mother in the stream was exciting for me.
 Why not?
 I would be able to play and swim with my friends in the stream, and get away from other chores around the house like ironing, cleaning, and cooking.
+At this point in time, I feel like I was part of the laundry history.

 After segregating the clothes, my mother would soak the white garments in a metal tub under the sun while washing the colored clothing first.
 Using a bar of soap, she would scrub the clothes into a corrugated washboard, then she would give it to me for “batting”.
 Using a bat with a flat surface, I would place the clothes on a large flat stone and bat them out ’till the dirt and stains were gone.
 I would then rinse it out and spread it flat on top of large stones or tall bushes to dry.